ViciousSquid/Dosidicus/README.md

 # Dosidicus
 A digital squid with a simple neural network.
-In the style of a Tamgotchi digital pet.
+In the style of a Tamagotchi digital pet.

 the `brain` folder contains neurons represented by json files.